jlebar/caroline-portfolio/content/blog/from-blogger/Rejected from McSweeney's.md

 Silicon Valley Studs

 And last but not least - the Toronto Maple Leafs.
 (Yes, I know that's a real team.)

-**Not actually rejected from [McSweeney's](http://www.mcsweeneys.net/tendency).
+*&ast;Not actually rejected from [McSweeney's](http://www.mcsweeneys.net/tendency).
 Yet.*

 *Written in collaboration with jlebar.*